 Anonymous.
 The LDAP server accepts queries without any authentication.

 Simple.
 The LDAP server attempts to bind a specified user name to a matching LDAP user.
 If the LDAP bind succeeds, VAST Cluster is allowed access to perform the query.
-Set also Bind DN and Bind password.
+If this method is selected, you have to set Bind DN and Bind password.

 The entry in the LDAP directory tree to use as a starting point for user queries.
 By default, this is also used as the starting point for group queries.
 Optionally, you can specify a different entry as the Group Base DN.